AntczakEI/stellarliftapp/_posts/2026-05-16-doms-vs-strain.md

 ## Sources and further reading

-The medical and exercise-recovery information in this guide was checked against established clinical and scientific sources:
+The medical and exercise-recovery information in this guide is informed by established clinical and scientific sources:

 * [Mayo Clinic — Muscle strains: Symptoms and causes](https://www.mayoclinic.org/diseases-conditions/muscle-strains/symptoms-causes/syc-20450507)
 * [NHS — Sprains and strains](https://www.nhs.uk/conditions/sprains-and-strains/)